NeonNingen/AzamiDB/readme.md

 This bot is now open sourced.
 You can mess with the code and try out Azami 06/07/2022 - I have offically ended support for Azami so i have decided to open source the bot

+Make a token.txt in the main repository to use her